-Total housing starts increased 16.9 percent in December to a seasonally adjusted annual rate of 1.61 million units, according to a report from the U.S. Housing and Urban Development and Commerce Department.
-This is a 13-year high for housing starts.
+Total housing starts decreased 3.6 percent in January from an upwardly revised December reading to a seasonally adjusted annual rate of 1.57 million units, according to a report from the U.S. Housing and Urban Development and Commerce Department.
+Meanwhile, overall permits surged to a 13-year high.

 Stock prices of publicly traded window and door companies substantially outpaced the broader market in March, as the W&D Stock Index increased 15.8 percent compared to a 1.8 percent increase for the S&P 500.